Written by

-The USB port launched in 1996 and replaced a mess of different types of connections for computer peripherals.
+The Universal Serial Bus (USB) port launched in 1996 and replaced a mess of different types of connections for computer peripherals.
 While it has a quarter-century of history behind it, modern USB devices still have the occasional problem.

 One of the most common issues is getting a USB device not recognized or working error when you plug it into your computer.
 Let's look at how you can troubleshoot these problems and get your USB device back in working order.